 Jesus was resurrected shortly after sunrise on Sunday morning, April

 9, 30 CE.
-[Revision: It appears equally likely that
+[Conclusion based on sunrise calendar.
+It appears likely that

 Scriptures confirms the Friday crucifixion and eliminates the possibility

 of a Wednesday or Thursday crucifixion.
 Jesus appeared to many during the

 following forty days, and His ascension to heaven was on Friday, May 19,

 [Inclusively, Jesus' Ascension would have been on

 Thursday, noted today in the Feast of the Ascension.]

 1. There was also an earthquake when Jesus died.
 N. H. El-Isa, "Earthquake Studies of Some Archaeological Sites in Jordan," A. Hadidi, ed., Studies in the History and Archaeology of Jordan (Amman: Dept. of Antiquities, 1985), 229-235, reported an earthquake calculated at magnitude 7.0 on the Richter Scale, and centered at Jericho, to have occurred in 30 CE.

 2. The tomb would have been empty, except for, perhaps, Jesus' burial shroud.
 That shroud was not the "Shroud of Turin."
 E. T. Hall, "The Turin Shroud: An Editorial Postscript," Archaeometry 31, 1 (1989), 92-95, notes that shroud was radiocarbon dated by accelerator mass spectrometer to be not earlier than the mid-thirteenth century CE.

 3. J. V. Miller, "The Time of the Crucifixion," JETS 26 (1983).